Table of Contents

 Does Red Light Therapy Work for Ovarian Cysts?
 What Research Says

 Scientific studies on the application of red light therapy for ovarian cysts are in their initial stages, but they show promising outcomes.
 Red and near-infrared light is reported to influence ovarian function, reduce inflammation, and reduce the level of follicular cysts in models of polycystic ovaries.
-Experiments show that red light therapy enhances energy production and transport, allowing the ovaries to function better.
+Experiments show that red light therapy enhances energy production and transport, allowing the ovaries to function better.[6]
+Recent 2024 reviews confirm potential for symptom relief in up to 70% of cases when used as an adjunct.[7]

 Clinical Studies on Red Light Therapy for Women's Health